 The sequel to sensory-horror film A Quiet Place has been pushed out to 2021, but that doesn’t hamper our excitement one bit.
 Emily Blunt returns to her role from the first film, searching for a new haven for her children in a world overrun by blind but deadly monsters.
 Cillian Murphy and Djimon Hounsou flesh out the cast, while writer and the original’s star John Krasinski also reprises his role from the first film through flashback sequences.

 A prequel to the Kingsman franchise, The King’s Man jumps back in time to the 1960s, whereby we witness the formation of the super-agent secret service.
 The film features an ensemble cast that includes Ralph Fiennes, Gemma Arterton, and Rhys Ifans; and is directed by Mathew Vaughn, who helmed the past two entries.

 Top Gun: Maverick

-It may have been a 33 year gap, but the follow-up to 1986’s Top Gun is releasing this year.
+It may have been a 33 year gap, but the follow-up to 1986’s Top Gun is still set for a release, although it has slipped into the 2021 release calendar.
 Directed by Joseph Kosinski (who helmed the under-appreciated Tron: Legacy), the sequel continues the story of Captain Peter “Maverick” Mitchell and his fighter-pilot antics in world where war is changing drastically.
 But, of course, there’ll be some 80s throwbacks, including a obligatory beach scene and some stellar bomber jackets on show.